Venzory/Venzory/PRODUCTION_READINESS_REPORT.md

 # Production Readiness Assessment

-Based on a deep code review, this report outlines the critical risks and gaps preventing Remcura from being safely used by real medical practices.
+Based on a deep code review, this report outlines the critical risks and gaps preventing Venzory from being safely used by real medical practices.

 ## 🚨 Critical Blockers (Must Fix Before Launch)